tsahara/r7rs/content/lex.md

 ## 2.1.
 Identifiers
 {{< label "syntaxsection" >}}

-An identifier\mainindex{identifier} is any sequence of letters, digits, and "extended identifier characters" provided that it does not have a prefix which is a valid number.
+An identifier is any sequence of letters, digits, and "extended identifier characters" provided that it does not have a prefix which is a valid number.
 However, the  \ide{.} token (a single period) used in the list syntax